pjlambert/LPDiD/README.md

 # LPDiD: Local Projections Difference-in-Differences for Python

 A Python implementation of the Local Projections Difference-in-Differences (LP-DiD) estimator proposed by Dube, Girardi, Jordà, and Taylor (2023).
+Developed by Peter John Lambert and Yannick Schindler.

 ## Features